cavo789/blog/blog/2024/06/02/joomla-show-table/index.md

 Open your preferred editor and open the `showtable.php` script.
 Search for `const PASSWORD` and look at the comment.
 The value is encrypted using md5.
 You can use any MD5 encryption tool like f.i. [http://www.md5.cz/](http://www.md5.cz/).

-Type the password you want (`MyVeryTerriyfingPassword`); submit the form and copy/paste the result (`41ae0707c6150f0f1c78803424949f5f`) as the new password value.
+Type the password you want (`MyVeryStrongPassword`); submit the form and copy/paste the result (`41ae0707c6150f0f1c78803424949f5f`) as the new password value.

 Go to your website back, refresh the page and you'll see the `password=Joomla` URL won't work anymore.
 Type your password in the form field and, yes, it's back.